-The Royal College of Midwives (RCM) has published a report which shows a third of midwives are nearing retirement, making the shortage of midwives “at crisis point”.
+The Royal College of Midwives (RCM) has published a new report which shows a third of midwives are nearing retirement, making the shortage of midwives “at crisis point”.

 It was also found that the number of NHS midwives in England below the age of 50 has fallen since 2010, with the number of midwives over this age growing substantially.

-In Wales, 1 in 3 midwives working in March 2016 are nearing retirement.
+In Wales, 1 in 3 NHS midwives working in March 2016 are nearing retirement.
 In comparison to 2011, most midwives in Wales were in their forties.

 The number of midwives and maternity care assistants in Scotland make up 41% of the total workforce, with the number of midwives in the older age categories increasing while the number of younger midwives is down.